lingster/aiagent/README.md

 An MCP server to give your AI Agent access to a Linux shell, in a safe docker container.

 Are you a developer who has used Claude Code but have been ratching up a large API bill?
+*21-Jun-2025 UPDATE* - So I only found out that you can now use Claude Code with a Pro or MAX subscription, so the above is no longer true!

 Then try this MCP server.
 This will give your Claude Desktop access to a linux shell to write and build your code, create and run unit tests and run your code from the safety of being inside a docker container!